 Administered by: The Office of Affirmative Action and Human Resources Development

 The College is very committed to EEO and Affirmative Action in all aspects of its business and will utilize affirmative action to make employment decisions so as to further the principle of equal employment opportunity.
-Personnel decisions are based only on valid job requirements, and we will make all reasonable accommodations necessary to employ and advance in employment qualified persons with disabilities, newly separated veterans, covered veterans, and disabled veterans.
+Personnel decisions are based only on valid job requirements, and we will make all reasonable accommodations necessary to employ and advance in employment-qualified persons with disabilities, newly separated veterans, protected veterans, and disabled veterans.

-As the President of Hudson Valley Community College, I wish to add my personal note of commitment to assuring that our College carries out our Equal Employment Opportunity policy and fulfills the obligations of our Affirmative Action Plan.
-I expect the commitment of all employees in attaining and maintaining our goals for a workplace free of discrimination.
-Equal employment and educational opportunities are not accomplished at the expense of any group or individual, but rather is good business practice and it contributes to an organization enriched by diversity and excellence.
+As the President of Hudson Valley Community College, I wish to add my personal note of commitment to assuring that our organization carries out our Equal Employment Opportunity policy and fulfills the obligations of our Affirmative Action Plan.
+I expect the support of all employees in attaining and maintaining our goals for a workplace free of discrimination.
+Equal employment opportunity is not accomplished at the expense of any group or individual, but rather it is good business practice and it contributes to an organization enriched by diversity and excellence.